- Code MKTG2002

 - Course subject Marketing

-- Areas of interest Interdisciplinary Studies - Sustainability, Marketing
+- Areas of interest Interdisciplinary Studies - Sustainability, Health Medicine and the Body, Economic History, Marketing

 - Academic career UGRD